cannawen/metric_units_reddit_bot/README.md

 `network.js` handles get, post, and OAuth network requests and parses the responses for easier consumption

-`snark.js` creates snarky responses to certain trigger words
+`sass.js` creates sassy responses to certain trigger words

 `analytics.js` will save events in the `./private` directory